John Bolton: Targeted killings of terrorist leaders

 In September 2011, when the Obama administration declared the death of Al Qaeda target and American-born radical Anwar al-Awlaki in Yemen, Bolton commented "I think it's important as individual Al Qaeda figures and other terrorists are killed that we not read more into it than there is.
 Consider this analogy if you were around in the 1920s and somebody said, my God, Vladimir Lenin is dead.
 The Bolsheviks will never recover from this...So while Al-Awlaki's death is significant, I would not read cosmic consequences into it."

-Whisteblowers
+Whistleblowers

-Bolton has called for the execution of whistleblowers such as Edward Snowden, and Chelsea Manning.
+Bolton has called for the execution of whistleblowers such as Edward Snowden and Chelsea Manning.
 Bolton accused Snowden of treason, stating that "Snowden committed treason, he ought to be convicted of that, and then he ought to swing from a tall oak tree".
 He has stated that he hopes Julian Assange gets "at least 176 years in jail", and that Manning should be "punished to the fullest extent possible", when asked to elaborate he said that he meant "death".